Why do programmers do nothing even with neural networks

 }

-An example of a client CRUD with a specific repository, the database is userdefaults, the JSON data format, the Client structure, also an example of the recording and reading of the array:
+An example of client CRUD with a specific repository, UserDefaults acts as a database, the data format is JSON, the structure is Client, also an example of writing and reading an array:

 print("One item access example")